Dart-o-s/aos_fc/plan.md

     [X] DONE 2025-04-14 17:28 if Stack is empty, the first cards get added behind "$ Deleted", that is odd!!
         Not that odd: the bug happened when the "second last card" was selected/shown

-    [ ] OPEN
-    [ ] OPEN known cards are not moved to higher boxes yet

     [ ] Memory like game based on this cards
         - place a set of cards double with opposing sides

-    [ ] Figure how to load/write from assets
+    [X] Figure how to load/write from assets load is done, write is not possible, it seems

+    [ ] OPEN figure if you can write into your privte store and read from it

 ## probably usable in Storybook
 https://github.com/ChristopherA/iambic-mnemonic/blob/master/word-lists/README.md